-Learn about the basics of call quality and tips to continuously improve call quality assurance.
+Learn about the basics of call quality, why call center QA is important, and tips to continuously improve call quality assurance.

 Call Center Quality Assurance (QA) is a process that can help ensure customer interactions are aligned with business goals.
-QA monitoring aims to identify common customer issues, improve customer experience, and help standardize communication processes with customers.
+Call center QA aims to identify common customer issues, improve customer experience, and help standardize communication processes with customers.

-Call quality is typically monitored by the team leader or quality assurance specialist member.
-There are commonly two categories of data that are assessed when monitoring QA:
+Call quality is typically monitored by the team leader, quality assurance specialist member, or call center quality analyst.
+There are commonly two categories of data, also known as quality parameters, that are assessed when monitoring QA in call centers:

 Are you aiming to get the highest CSAT among peers?
 Do you need to make sure that the 800 calls on a queue are answered with minimum abandoned calls?
 Are you customer service-focused or more about technical support?
 Is your Net Promoter Score (NPS) or CSAT falling behind that of competitors?
 What are your Key Performance Indicators?
 Where do you stand according to your benchmarking?
 You need to know what to prioritize and build your QA forms according to your focus.